ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 <summary><strong>Use the Details tab of the cookie banner to answer the following</strong></summary>
 <br>

 * How many necessary cookies are there?
+79
-* What happens if you try to disable necessary cookies?
+* What happens if you try to disable necessary cookies?     it gives a pop up message which states that necessary cookies are mandatory and cannot be disabled
-* List at least 6 different expiry times from the necessary cookies
+* List at least 6 different expiry times from the necessary cookies.
+Persistent, Session, 30 days, 1 day, 1 week 1 year
-* List 3 different cookie types from necessary cookies
+* List 3 different cookie types from necessary cookies.
+HTTP cookie, HTML local storage, Pixel tracker
-* In Statistics, what are the expiry time and cookie type of **JXWEBUID**
+* In Statistics, what are the expiry time and cookie type of **JXWEBUID**.
+There is no  jxwebuid or i didnt find it but closest one in statistics is jxfront uid which has expiry time of session and is cookie type HTTP cookie.
+Actully found it in developer mode buyt it doesnt give the type but the expiry time is around 1 year based on the dev tools
-* In Statistics and Marketing, what other Apps or Companies are listed, other than Jagex
+* In Statistics and Marketing, what other Apps or Companies are listed, other than Jagex.
+Google, youtube, facebook, twitter, meta

 </details>